 The equatorial ridge has proved equally baffling, with two formation theories currently being pondered: (i) the result of much faster rotation at some point in the past, and (ii) the collapse of a ring.

-Iapetus was named after one of the Titans, as per John Herschel’s suggestion that they be given the names of the mythological siblings of Kronos (the Greek equivalent of Saturn).
+Iapetus was named after one of the Titans of Greek mythology, as per John Herschel’s suggestion that they be given the names of the mythological siblings of Kronos (the Greek equivalent of Saturn).
 Iapetus is sometimes credited with being a distant ancestor of the human race, and the story goes that each of his four sons (Atlas, Prometheus, Epimetheus and Menoetius) was responsible for a particular fault in mankind.
 Thanks, Iapetus.

 We have a double-header today.
 Two moons of Uranus, Ariel and Umbriel, were discovered on October 24th 1851 by Bolton-born William Lassell, brewer and keen amateur astronomer, who was in the fortunate position of being able to use his not inconsiderable wealth to fund the construction of impressive telescopes.